Freedium-cfd/web/README.md

    sudo docker compose --profile local -f ./docker-compose/docker-compose.yml down
    ```

-And now you can access local instance of Freedium by opening browser and type `https://freedium.local`.
+And now you can access local instance of Freedium by opening browser and type `https://freedium.local` or `http://localhost:6752` if you ignored 4th step.
 There is would be a warning about insecure connection, because we use self-signed TLS certificate.
 Ignore it.

 ### Production run: